opnsense/docs/source/manual/how-tos/ipsec-rw-linux.rst

 Step 1 - Download Certificte
 ----------------------------

-Download the Root CA from the OPNsense Firewall since it's needed for all EAP types with IKEv2.
+Download the Root CA from the OPNsense Firewall since it is needed for all EAP types with IKEv2.

 ---------------------------
 Step 2 - Add VPN Connection